-When chart itself can convey the message so beautifully how about adding animation to the chart!
+When the chart itself can convey the message so beautifully, how about adding animation to the chart!
 Animation?
 Yes, we can add animation to the charts that we create.

-Charts are like a beautiful garden in the city and adding animation to the chart is the beautiful flower in the garden.
-Telling the story behind the data through animation goes a long way in holding on to the user attention for a long time.
+Charts are like a beautiful garden in the city, and adding animation to the chart is the lovely flower in the garden.
+Telling the story behind the data through animation goes a long way in holding on to the user’s attention for a long time.
 Static charts are just enough to convey the message without any suspense but adding animation to the chart just good enough to play with the emotions of the audience.

 How to do Animation in Excel Chart?